Only Love Can Break Your Heart: Saint Etienne version

 In 1990, English band Saint Etienne recorded a cover version of "Only Love Can Break Your Heart", which was included on their debut album, Foxbase Alpha (1991).
 The vocals are by Moira Lambert (Sarah Cracknell had not yet joined the band as a permanent member).
 The band recorded the song in producer Ian Catt's bedroom studio in Pollards Hill.
 The recording, made in under two hours, got them a record deal, their first single, and their first hit.
-Andrew Weatherall later remixed the song, further emphasising its dub bassline: this remix, subtitled "A Mix of Two Halves" (duration 8:49), was featured on both releases of the single and on the compilation Casino Classics.
-The US and European releases contained a different extended mix by Flowered Up (duration 6:19), issued in the UK only on a flexidisc, though it was mistakenly listed as the "Mix of Two Halves".
-Weatherall had no involvement with this mix.
+Andrew Weatherall later remixed the song, further emphasising its dub bassline: this remix, subtitled "A Mix of Two Halves" (duration 9:02, often with the intro omitted to make it 8:49), was featured on both releases of the single and on the compilation Casino Classics.
+US and European releases erroneously claimed to contain this mix, but actually played a different extended mix by Flowered Up (duration 6:19).
+Weatherall had no involvement with this mix, which was originally issued in the UK in 1990 on a flexidisc.